bgd-labs/brandbook/README.md

 ## Typeface

-The Open Sans typeface is an open-source typeface designed by Rasmus Andersson.
+The Inter typeface is an open-source typeface designed by Rasmus Andersson.

 You can download it from Google Fonts: [https://fonts.google.com/specimen/Inter](https://fonts.google.com/specimen/Inter)